-Maningagogod group D. Vassing / vDNA samparant adapthed ACMA v.
-D. Name, strength and formulation of drug Meningococcal group B Vaccine (rDNA, component, adsorbed), 4CMenB: Bexsero® suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B 50micrograms fHbp fusion protein Outer membrane vesicles (OMV) from Neisseria 25micrograms meningitidis group B strain NZ98/254 measured as amount of total protein containing the PorA P1.4 Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 and Chapter 22 of 'The Green Book'.
-Doses of MenB should ideally be given 8 weeks apart.
-However, to complete the primary Men B immunisation schedule in individuals with unknown or incomplete vaccination history, the doses can be given 4 weeks apart as per Guidance Vaccination of individuals with uncertain or incomplete immunisation status. (see Dose and frequency of administration below).
+Name, strength and formulation of drug Meningococcal group B Vaccine (rDNA, component, adsorbed), 4CMenB: Bexsero [®] suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B 50micrograms fHbp fusion protein Outer membrane vesicles (OMV) from Neisseria 25micrograms meningitidis group B strain NZ98/254 measured as amount of total protein containing the PorA P1.4 Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label, however, it is in line with the advice given in Chapter 4 and Chapter 22 of 'The Green Book'.
+The SPC states that doses of MenB should be given eight weeks apart.
+However, the Green Book supports the use of the doses being given four weeks apart. (see Dose and frequency of administration below).
 Vaccine should be stored according to the conditions detailed in the Storage section below.
-However, in the event of an inadvertent or unavoidable deviation of these conditions refer to Vaccine Incident Guidance .
+However, in the event of an inadvertent or unavoidable deviation of these conditions refer to Vaccine Incident Guidance.
 Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this PGD.
 Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual/parent/carer that the vaccine is being offered in accordance with national guidance but that this is outside the product licence.
-Route and method 4CMenB is given as a 0.5ml dose by intramuscular injection. of administration In infants and for the routine booster dose, the UKHSA recommends that all doses of 4CMenB be given in the anterolateral aspect of the left thigh, ideally on their own, so that any local reactions can be monitored more accurately.
+Route and method 4CMenB is given as a 0.5ml dose by intramuscular injection. of administration In infants and for the routine booster dose, the UKHSA recommends that all doses of 4CMenB be given in the anterolateral aspect of the thigh.
 Vaccine may alternatively be administered in the deltoid muscle region of the upper arm in older subjects (from 1 year of age).
 If another vaccine needs to be administered in the same limb, they should be given at least 2.5cm apart.
 The site at which each vaccine was given should be noted in the individual's records.
 The vaccine must not be injected intravenously or intradermally and must not be mixed with other vaccines in the same syringe.
-Continued over page The vaccine must not be given subcutaneously except to individuals with a bleeding disorder when vaccines normally given by an IM route should be given by deep subcutaneous injection to reduce the risk of bleeding (see Green Book Chapter 4).
+Continued over page The vaccine must not be given subcutaneously except to individuals with bleeding disorder when vaccines normally given by an IM route should be given by deep subcutaneous injection to reduce the risk of bleeding (see Green Book Chapter 4).